cybros-network/cybros-network/statescan/README.md

 ## Use

 By default, backend API uses the port `5010`, and website uses the port `3000`.
-If the deployment intents to expose to the Internet, set a reverse proxy for these ports.
+If the deployment intents to expose to the Internet, set up a reverse proxy for these ports.